ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 Claims Registry that are composed of pairs of Claim Keys and Claim Values.

 Secure Channel:
+: {{NIST-SP800-90Ar1}} defines a Secure Channel as follows:

+  {:aside}
+  > <!-- This really is a block quote, but RFCXMLv3 doesn't allow that -->
-: "A path for transferring data between two entities or components that ensures confidentiality, integrity and replay protection, as well as mutual authentication between the entities or components.
-The secure channel may be provided using approved cryptographic, physical or procedural methods, or a combination thereof" {{NIST-SP800-90Ar1}}.
+  "A path for transferring data between two entities or components that ensures confidentiality, integrity and replay protection, as well as mutual authentication between the entities or components.
+The secure channel may be provided using approved cryptographic, physical or procedural methods, or a combination thereof"

   For the purposes of the present document, we focus on a protected communication channel used for conveyance that can ensure the same qualities associated for UCCS conveyance as CWT conveyance without any additional protection.
+  Note that this means that, in specific cases, the Secure Channel as defined here does not itself provide mutual authentication.
+See {{secchan}}.

 All terms referenced or defined in this section are capitalized in the remainder of this document.